cstirry/ctg-api-cell-gene-therapy/README.md

 2. Download the YAML file from ClinicalTrials.gov.
 See https://clinicaltrials.gov/data-api/api

 3. Download the OpenAPI Generator JAR.
-See https://openapi-generator.tech/docs/installation for additional options.
-Requires Java.
+It requires Java.
+See https://openapi-generator.tech/docs/installation for alternative options.

 4. Generate the OpenAPI Python client.
-Example:
    ```bash
    java -jar openapi-generator-cli.jar generate -i ctg-oas-v2.yaml -g python -o generated-client
    ```

 5. Install dependencies.
-Pipeline expects the generated-client folder with the openapi_client.
+The pipeline expects the `generated-client` folder with the `openapi_client`.
    ```bash
    pip install -r requirements.txt
    ```

 ## Usage

-1. Update `config.py` with preferred date range if necessary.
+1. Update `config.py` with your preferred date range.
 The default is the past week of studies.

 2. Run the main script to execute the pipeline:
    ```bash